What is "Я Прôгрaммиcт, Кoтôрый Взлôмaл 0с Вaшeгô Уcтрôйcтвa"?

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

-More examples of similar emails are "Final Warning", "I KNOW YOU OPENED MY LAST MAIL" and "The last time you visited a Porn website".
-Typically, these emails do not contain any attachments or website links and are harmless (unless trusted).
-However, quite often cyber criminals send emails with a purpose to infect systems with some high-risk malware like ransomware, Trojan, etc. As a rule, they disguise those emails as important, official, and so on.
+Typically, these emails do not contain any attachments or website links and are harmless, however, cyber criminals often send messages to infect systems with high-risk malware such as ransomware, Trojans, etc. Generally, they disguise the emails as important, official, and so on.

 How do spam campaigns infect computers?

-Text presented in the "Я Прôгрaммиcт, Кoтôрый Взлôмaл 0с Вaшeгô Уcтрôйcтвa" email letter (in Russian):
+Text presented in the "Я Прôгрaммиcт, Кoтôрый Взлôмaл 0с Вaшeгô Уcтрôйcтвa" email message (in Russian):

 Я прôгрaммиcт, кoтôрый взлôмaл 0С вaшeгô уcтрôйcтвa.